openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 userTags that are specified in the infrastructure resource will merge with userTags specified in an individual component.
 In the case where a userTag is specified in the infrastructure resource and there is a tag with the same key specified in an individual component, the value from the individual component will have precedence and be used.

+Users can update the `resourceTags` by editing `.spec.aws` of the `infrastructure.config.openshift.io` type.
+New addition of tags are always appended.
+Any update in the existing tags, which are added by installer or  by edit in `resourceTags`, will replace the previous tag value.

+`.status.platformStatus.aws.resourceTags` reflects the present set of userTags.
+In case when the userTags are created by installer or newly added in infrastructure resource is updated on the individual component directly using external tools, the value from infrastructure resource will have the precedence.

+The precedence helps to maintain creator/updator tool (in-case of external tool usage) remains same for user-defined tags which are created correspondingly.

-The userTags field is intended to be set at install time and is considered immutable.
-Components that respect this field must only ever add tags that they retrieve from this field to cloud resources, they must never remove tags from the existing underlying cloud resource even if the tags are removed from this field(despite it being immutable).
+The userTags field is intended to be set at install time and updatable (not allowed to delete).
+Components that respect this field must only ever add tags that they retrieve from this field to cloud resources, they must never remove tags from the existing underlying cloud resource even if the tags are removed from this field.

 If the userTags field is changed post-install, there is no guarantee about how an in-cluster operator will respond to the change.
 Some operators may reconcile the change and change tags on the AWS resource.
 Some operators may ignore the change.
 However, if tags are removed from userTags, the tag will not be removed from the AWS resource.